robertdavidwest/GithubPortfolio/README.md

 If you choose not to include linkedin data then these sections will simply be omitted from the portfolio site.

+## Get Token to use the Github graphql api

+* Login to your github account and go to : https://github.com/settings/apps
+* Click "Personal access tokens" then "Tokens (classic)
+* Click "Generate new token" > "Generate new token (classic)
+* Add a note. e.g "GithubPortfolio"
+* Set Expiration to "No Expiration".
+While Github warns against not having an expiration, there is no other way to keep the app working in perpetuity without intervention
+* You should not need to set any particular scope for this token since all the information needed should be publically available.
+If you want to access private repo info you can select "repo"
+* Click "Generate Token" and copy the token somewhere safe.
+You will not be able to retrieve it from Github again

 ## Environemt Variables

-For this project to pick up all of your data automatically, all you will need is a single environment variables to run the app in `dev` or `prod`.
-In dev you can create an environment file called `.env` and add your github user account to the file:
+For this project to pick up all of your data automatically, you will need two environment variables to run the app in `dev` or `prod`.
+In dev you can create an environment file called `.env` and add your github user account and github token to the file:

 ```
 # .env
 GITHUB_USERNAME=<your-username>
+GITHUB_TOKEN=<your-github-token>
 ```

 ## Thats it!